 (NOTE: Test for omissions using the Plan ➺ Acquire ➺ Operate ➺ Control prompting)

 (NOTE: eg, process flow diagram)

-- Determine the business purpose of the planning area, process topic, or functional sphere.
+- Determine the business purpose of the planning area, product feature, process topic, or functional sphere.
 Use the “Purpose is to . . .
 So that . . . “ tool.

 - Next use brainstorming method—List.
 Label the top of the flip chart with “VERB-NOUN” and ask the group to identify all the activities required to support the business purpose created in the prior step.
 Enforce the capture as verb-noun pairings only.

 - Use the Plan➠Acquire➠Operate➠Control life cycle prompt to stimulate discussion about missing activities.

 - Demand at least one to two planning, one to two acquiring, bunches of operating, and at least one to two controlling activities for each business topic.